Authorities are looking for a motive for the shooter who killed 2 kids at a Minneapolis church

 “Children were ducked down.
 Adults were protecting children.
 Older children were protecting younger children,” he said.

-Vincent Francoual said his 11-year-old daughter, Chloe, survived the shooting by running downstairs to hide in a room with a table pressed against the door.
-But he still is not sure exactly how she escaped because she is struggling to communicate clearly about the traumatizing scene.
+Vincent Francoual said his 11-year-old daughter, Chloe, survived by running downstairs and hiding in a room with a table pushed against the door.
+But some details weren't clear, he said, because she is struggling to communicate clearly about the traumatizing scene.

 “She told us today that she thought she was going to die,” he said.

 Walz lamented that children just starting the school year “were met with evil and horror and death.”
-He and President Donald Trump ordered flags to be lowered to half-staff on state and federal buildings, respectively, and the White House said the two men spoke.
-The governor was the Democratic vice presidential nominee in last year’s election against Trump's running mate, now Vice President JD Vance, a Republican.
+He and President Donald Trump ordered flags to be lowered to half-staff on state and federal buildings.

 From the Vatican, Pope Leo XIV sent a telegram of condolences.
 The Chicago-born Leo, history’s first American pope, said he was praying for relatives of the dead.

-Monday had been the first day of the school year at Annunciation, a 102-year-old school in a leafy residential and commercial neighborhood about 5 miles (8 kilometers) south of downtown Minneapolis.
+Monday had been the first day of the school year at Annunciation, a 102-year-old school in a leafy residential and commercial neighborhood south of downtown Minneapolis.

-Karin Cebulla, who said she had worked as a learning specialist at Annunciation and sent her two now-college-aged daughters there, described the school as an accepting, caring community.
+In an appearance Thursday morning on ABC’s “Good Morning America,” Frey, the mayor, said the city is united in grief and will be united in action.

+“People who say that this is not about guns.
+You got to be kidding me.
+This is about guns.
+We do need to take action,” Frey said.
+“There are other countries around the world where horrific acts have taken place like this and then they step up to make a change so that it, in fact, does not happen again."

 Karnowski and Vancleave reported from Minneapolis and Golden from Seattle.
 Associated Press writers Jennifer Peltz in New York; Hannah Fingerhut in Des Moines, Iowa; Jack Dura in Bismarck, North Dakota; Sarah Brumfield in Cockeysville, Maryland; Will Weissert and Alanna Durkin Richer in Washington; Bruce Schreiner in Shelbyville, Kentucky; Claudia Lauer in Philadelphia; Nicole Winfield in Vatican City; and Steve Peoples in Minneapolis contributed to this report.